-Perfect for kids with a love of adventure, rap jumping (often called rappelling) is a form of forward-facing abseiling.
-The team at Rap Jumping TM run sessions Wednesdays and Saturdays in Southbank, and offer courses to suit both nervous beginners and those with a penchant for adrenaline.
+Perfect for kids with a love of adventure, Rap Jumping (often called rappelling) is a form of forward-facing abseiling.
+The team at Rap Jumping run sessions Wednesdays and Saturdays in Southbank, and offer courses to suit both nervous beginners and those with a penchant for adrenaline.

 Beginners’ courses allow children to complete a ‘less scary’ backwards abseil descent, while the Ultimate Experience course teaches participants the forward-facing ‘Aussie Rappel’ technique.
 All lessons are run by experienced, qualified instructors, and Rap Jumping TM has a 100% safety record.